jamescun/yubca/README.md

 This will return the PEM-encoded certificate in response to the CSR signed by your Certificate Authority.

 You may also include `--ca` to sign an intermediate Certificate Authority, or `--server` or `--client` to enable Server or Client certificate usage.

+The YubiKey will not keep a record of the certificates it has issued, in particular, the serial numbers of the certificates it has issued.
+This is important for revocation if needed.
+To maintain a database of issued certificates, use the `--db issuance.json` command line flag, to append a JSON record for every certificate issued.